Using the image cutout tool with DP0.2¶

 else:

-The following cells define a number of functions to be used throughout the tutorial.
-The first function is to enable easy plotting of files from the cutout tool (plotImage
+Create the function plot_image to enable easy plotting of files from the cutout tool.

 """Plot and image using lsst.awf.image package